sambitdash/PDFIO.jl/README.md

 algorithms like flate decode (`zlib` library) or cryptographic operations (`openssl` library) almost all of the APIs are written in native Julia.

-If you using the work you may cite the following:
+If you are using this work you may cite as following:

 ```
 @article{Dash_2019,